shubham28102001/DeskBook/README.md

-# Hot Desk Booking System
+# DeskBook

 ## Introduction
-**Hot Desk Booking System** is a website that allows booking a desk in the chosen location.
+**DeskBook** is an application that allows booking a desk in the chosen location.
 Access to this system is possible only through the account.
 There are both **Employees** and **Administrators**, each with different permissions.

 Sample credentials to log in and test the program:
 - User1 password1 (Employee)